GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Builds
 - definition: a set of items supporting a specific playstyle or solving a problem
+- there are 3 main types of builds defined by the core attribute: red for DPS, blue for tank, yellow for skill
-- you have to define what you're trying to go for (DPS, tank, crowd control, healing, etc), for which group scaling and for which difficulty
+- you have to define what you want to go for (DPS, tank, crowd control, healing, hybrid, etc), what group scaling and what difficulty
-- from there, you have to look at the weapons, brands, talents and attributes that could synergize with what you're going for (ex: AR/Ceska/Obliterate/CHC/CHD for a DPS, Alps/Safeguard/repair skills for a healer, etc)
+- from there, you have to look at the weapons, brands, talents and attributes that could synergize with what you're going for (ex: Ceska/Obliterate/CHC/CHD for a DPS, Alps/Safeguard/repair skills for a healer, etc)
 - look in your stash, craft, buy or farm the necessary pieces to make a first version of the build (ideally with the right talents and attributes), recalibrate if necessary
 - test it in the desired situation and see if it works
 - if it doesn't, make some adjustments and try it again
-- once it works, start farming for pieces with better rolls and/or optimize them (if you have the resources)
+- once it works, start farming for pieces with better attributes/rolls and/or optimize them (if you have the resources)

 ### Cleaners
 \- reference: https://thedivision.fandom.com/wiki/Cleaners#Tom_Clancy.27s_The_Division_2